frozenprocess/Tigera-Presentations/2021-12-06.CNCF-Multiarch.migration/readme.md

 # Introduction

-These are the commands that I used to spin up my EKS cluster for my UTAH meetup presentation.
-By following these instructions you should be able to reproduce everything that I presented in my presentation session. *Fingers crossed*
+These are the commands that I used to spin up my EKS cluster for my UTAH meetup presentation; By following these instructions you should be able to reproduce everything that I presented in my presentation session. *Fingers crossed*

 Click on [NGiNX](https://github.com/frozenprocess/Tigera-Presentations/tree/master/2021-10-15.Utah.Meetup.Multiarch.clusters.networking) or [Redis](https://github.com/frozenprocess/Tigera-Presentations/tree/master/2021-09-24.Akraino.Multiarch.clusters) if you are looking for the benchmark procedure.

 # Before we begin

-This tutorial uses Amazon AWS platform to create the required resources to run a Kubernetes cluster.

-Make sure you have a valid AWS account and `eksctl` configured on your system.
+This tutorial uses the Amazon AWS platform to create the required resources to run a Kubernetes cluster so make sure you have a valid AWS account and `eksctl` configured on your system.

 > This tutorial requires `eksctl` version `0.70.0` or later.